jkibort928/forgemodcheatsheet/README.md

 # forgemodcheatsheet
-Calculates the cheapest sequence of colors to forge stuff
+Calculates the cheapest sequence of colors to forge stuff.
+Some minecraft mod my friend needed help with, know nothing else about it lol.

 ## Installation for Windows
 The easiest way to use this tool is to download the pre-built executable: